wenyuh/semi-supervised-bayesian-classifier/README.md

 3) we throw the V-sided biased dice related to this label (V is the size of the vocabulary) |x_i| times, where |x_i| is the length of document i

 3) count the number of times that each word appears to get a 'word count' representation

+Technically speaking, we have a mixture model over the m label components and we want to learn the parameters that maximize the model's  likelihood